 The most recently approved funding schedule for payments into the Commonwealth's Pension Liability Fund was filed by the Secretary of Administration and Finance on January 14, 2014.
 The assumptions underlying the new funding schedule include valuation of assets and liabilities as of January 1, 2013, an annual rate of return on assets of 8.0%, and appropriation increases of 10% per year until fiscal 2017 with 7% increases thereafter until the final amortization payment in fiscal 2036 (four years before the statutory requirement).
-The fiscal 2015 budget enacted by the Legislature and approved by the Governor included the fiscal 2015 amount shown below and, as has become customary, amended state law to mandate the funding of the amounts shown for fiscal 2016 and fiscal 2017.
-On May 4, 2015, the Governor approved an employee retirement incentive program, designed to be in place by the beginning of fiscal 2016, that was expected to add an annual cost of \$48.7 million to the amounts in the approved schedule for 15 years, beginning in fiscal 2016.
-Just under 2,500 employees of the executive branch agencies applied to retire under the incentive program.
-They will have an effective retirement date of June 30, 2015.
-The fiscal 2016 budget, as enacted by the Legislature, appropriated an additional \$48.7 million reserve to defray the expected pension-related costs of the employee retirement incentive program, but this amount was reduced by the Governor (to \$29.1 million) to reflect the smaller-than-expected number of employees electing to participate in the program.
-See "FISCAL 2015 AND FISCAL 2016 - Fiscal 2016."
+The fiscal 2015 budget enacted by the Legislature and approved by the Governor includes the fiscal 2015 amount shown below and, as has become customary, amended state law to mandate the funding of the amounts shown for fiscal 2016 and fiscal 2017.
+The Governor has proposed an early retirement incentive program, to be in place by the beginning of fiscal 2016, that would add an annual cost of \$48.7 million to the amounts in the approved schedule for 15 years, beginning in fiscal 2016.
+The Governor's fiscal 2016 budget recommendations include an additional appropriation to cover this cost.
+See "FISCAL 2015 AND FISCAL 2016 - Fiscal 2015."